-Grounded in policy enactment theory (e.g., Ball et al., 2012) and studies of EO quality (e.g., Bates et al., 2019; Choi, 2018; Donoso, 2008; Honigsfeld and Dove, 2010; Mickan, 2013; Richards, 2001), we devised a survey instrument (click this to the Supplementary Materials, and see I. Survey tool for the instrument) and collected exploratory data to determine whether actor-related or contextual factors were linked to perceived EO programme quality.
+Grounded in policy enactment theory (e.g., Ball et al., 2012) and studies of EO quality (e.g., Bates et al., 2019; Choi, 2018; Donoso, 2008; Honigsfeld and Dove, 2010; Mickan, 2013; Richards, 2001), we devised a survey instrument (click this link to the Supplementary Materials, and see I. Survey tool for the instrument) and collected exploratory data to determine whether actor-related or contextual factors were linked to perceived EO programme quality.
+The tool underwent content validity checks by three experts—two academic scholars and one teacher—and was piloted with two additional teachers, with revisions made based on their feedback.Two EO experts and a statistician validated this survey.

-.
 It consists of five sections: (a) current EO practices in the participant’s school (e.g., source of funding, outsourced subjects, etc.), (b) program selection processes, (c) program implementation and management, (d) program evaluation, and (e) demographics (e.g., age, gender, school district).
 By placing our target outcome of EO quality near the end of the survey (in [d]), we reduced the Hawthorne effect on participants’ responses (Merrett, 2006).
 Most of the survey items are multiple-choice questions, with a handful of open-ended ones.

 4.4 Variables